zubinchopra/portaldocs/portal-sdk/generated/portalfx-pde-publish.md

-<tags
-    ms.service="portalfx"
-    ms.workload="portalfx"
-    ms.tgt_pltfrm="portalfx"
-    ms.devlang="portalfx"
-    ms.topic="distribute-pde"
-    ms.date="04/18/2016"
-    ms.author="nickha"/>

-<a name="sharing-your-pde-with-other-teams"></a>
 ## Sharing your PDE with other teams

-The following guidelines have been created to ensure a consistent and easy to consume developer experience across all partner teams that need to share their PDE.
+The following guidelines have been created to ensure a consistent developer experience across all partner teams that share  PDE's.

 To share your PDE with other teams please follow these guidelines:

-- Create a NuGet
+1. Create a NuGet package

-    - use the consistent naming convention Microsoft.Portal.Extensions.&lt;Name&gt;
-    - the *.pde file is to be delivered under /Client/_extensions/&lt;Name&gt;

-    The following nuproj snippet can be used to customimze for your extensions NuGet creation.
-Most teams name it Microsoft.Portal.Extensions.&lt;Name&gt; to be consistent with the produced package name
+    Use the  naming convention `Microsoft.Portal.Extensions.<extensionName>`.
+The  *.pde file should be located at  `/Client/_extensions/<extensionName>`.
+Customimze the following code to create  your extension's NuGet package.
+Name it `Microsoft.Portal.Extensions.<extensionName>` to be consistent with the produced package name.

     ```xml